burtonwilliamt/quines/README.md

 # Quines
 If you aren't familiar, a quine is a program that outputs the exact contents of the program itself.

-If a quine satisfies this condition, it's output can be redirected to an output file that, and that output file will have no difference from the code file.
-An exention of this is that the output file can be run, to create another identical output file, and this new output can be run...
-This can go on infinitely.
+To quote wikipedia: "A quine is a non-empty computer program which takes no input and produces a copy of its own source code as its only output."
+Interestingly, the output file itself can be run, to create another identical output file that can be run...ad infinitum.

-## Goals:

 - [X] Python
 - [ ] C